 This time when I visited Triund, it was dirty, over-crowded, and even though I had planned to stay the night, I returned to Mcleodganj just before the sun set.

 In order to improve these conditions, it has been reported that there will be no over-night camping at Triund.
 This step was taken in 2018 as well, however, tourists could still pitch their own tents.
 For 2019, camping has met with a full-blown ban.
 However, you can still take a day trek to Triund; you'll have to return the same day.

 Moreover, all shops on the route have been shut, except Magic Point.
 So if you're going on the trek, carry your own water, food and other supplies.
 However please bring back your trash with you, don't leave it up on the hill.

 What Do We Learn From This?

 In our desperation to experience untouched beauty, we travellers are ready to travel to the most remote places.
-After all, who doesn't love clear skies, breathtaking views and complete solitude?!
-However, in our relentless "wanderlust", we don't pay heed to the ways we're travelling.
-Before you visit any place, please remember to carry your own trash bags, try to minimise the use of plastic as much as you can, say no to food items that are packed in plastic wrappers, refuse bottled water and instead carry your own water bottles wherever you go.
-We're the only ones responsible for degrading pristine locations like Triund, so it's high time we travel responsibly.
-If you love a place, treat it as your own and don't destroy it.
+After all, who doesn't love clear skies, breathtaking views and complete solitude?
+However, in our relentless "wanderlust", we don't pay heed to the way we're travelling.
+Before we visit any place, let's remember to carry our own trash bags, try to minimise the use of plastic as much as possible, say no to food items that are packed in plastic wrappers and refuse bottled water.
+It's high time that we travel responsibly and protect destinations that we dearly love.
 If we keep up our irresponsible ways of travelling, we'll only see more beautiful locations like Triund being closed for tourists.

 The only cool way to travel now is to travel sustainably, so let's spread the need to change our habits.